brandoncroberts/app-template/README.md

 - `BETTER_AUTH_URL` - Your app URL (e.g., `http://localhost:3000`)

 Create a `.env.local` file in the root directory with these variables for local development and testing.

+See [Vitest Environment Variables documentation](https://vitest.dev/guide/features.html#environment-variables) for more details.

 ### Development Server